marmelab/react-admin/docs/Resource.md

 ## `name`

-React-admin uses the `name` prop both to determine the API endpoint (passed to the `restClient`), and to form the URL for the resource.
+React-admin uses the `name` prop both to determine the API endpoint (passed to the `dataProvider`), and to form the URL for the resource.

 ```jsx
 <Resource name="posts" list={PostList} create={PostCreate} edit={PostEdit} show={PostShow} remove={PostRemove} />